Withdrawal from the European Union: Greece

-Hungary
+Hungary (Huxit)

 As a result of the approval of an anti-LGBT law, it has been suggested that Hungary should leave the EU.
 Currently, Our Homeland Movement is the only party that has proposed doing so through a referendum.

-Italy
+Italy (Italexit)

 In July 2020, Italian journalist and senator Gianluigi Paragone formed Italexit, a new political party with a main goal to withdraw Italy from the European Union.

-Netherlands
+Netherlands (Nexit)

-In the Netherlands, the main party advocating for a withdrawal is the Forum for Democracy and Party for Freedom.
+In the Netherlands, the main party advocating for a withdrawal is Forum for Democracy, additionally Party for Freedom also supports a withdrawal from the European Union.

-Poland
+Poland (Polexit)

 In Poland, the far-right party Confederation Liberty and Independence is against the membership of the country in the European Union.
-Following the 2019 Polish parliamentary election, the party has eleven (out of 460) members of the Sejm, zero members of the Senate, zero members of the European Parliament and zero members of Regional Assemblies.
+Following the 2023 Polish parliamentary election, the party has eighteen (out of 460) members of the Sejm, zero members of the Senate, zero members of the European Parliament and one member of a Regional Assembly - this being an increase of seven members in the Sejm and one in regional assemblies since the previous election.

-Romania
+Romania (Roexit)

 In Romania, the small right-wing party Noua Dreaptă opposes Romania's membership of the European Union and NATO.
 At the end of 2020, the party had no members of the national assembly or in the European Parliament.
 By December 2020, the fellow Eurosceptic and far-right party Alliance for the Union of Romanians (AUR) entered the parliament for the first time and became the 4th largest party in the country, although it is unclear whether the party supports leaving the EU or not.

-Secession from a member state
+Sweden

+In Sweden, the Alternative for Sweden is the biggest party in Sweden that supports Sweden's withdrawal from the European Union.
+It has no representatives in the parliament of Sweden.
+In the 2019 European Parliament elections, the party ran on an anti-EU platform, receiving 0.46% of the vote.